tbicr/django-pg-zero-downtime-migrations/README.md

 ### Deadlocks

-There no downtime issues for deadlocks, but too many operations in one transaction will take most conflictable lock and release it only after transaction commit or rollback.
+There no downtime issues for deadlocks, but too many operations in one transaction can take most conflicted lock and release it only after transaction commit or rollback.
 So it's a good idea to avoid `ACCESS EXCLUSIVE` lock operations and long time operations in one transaction.
 Deadlocks also can make you migration stuck on production deployment when different tables will be locked, for example, for FOREIGN KEY that take `ACCESS EXCLUSIVE` lock for two tables.

 ### Rows and values storing

 Postgres store values of different types different ways https://www.postgresql.org/docs/current/static/storage-toast.html#STORAGE-TOAST-ONDISK.
-When you try to convert one type to another and it stored different way postgres will rewrite all values.
+If you try to convert one type to another and it stored different way then postgres will rewrite all values.
 Fortunately some types stored same way and postgres need to do nothing to change type, but in some cases postgres need to check that all values have same with new type limitations.

 ### Multiversion Concurrency Control

 Regarding documentation https://www.postgresql.org/docs/current/static/mvcc-intro.html data consistency in postgres is maintained by using a multiversion model.
 This means that each SQL statement sees a snapshot of data.
-It has advantage that adding and deleting columns without any indexes, constrains and defaults do not change exist data, new version of data will be create on `INSERT` and `UPDATE`, delete just mark you record expired.
+It has advantage for adding and deleting columns without any indexes, constrains and defaults do not change exist data, new version of data will be created on `INSERT` and `UPDATE`, delete just mark you record expired.
 All garbage will be collected later by `VACUUM` or `AUTO VACUUM`.

 ### Django migrations hacks